 Net debt is an important key performance indicator for investors, analysts and rating agencies.
-It is one of the Group's key management ratios, especially as a component of relative financial ratios such as net debt/ EBITDA, and fundamental information for the international financial markets.
+It is one of the Group's key management ratios, especially as a component of relative financial ratios such as net debt/adj.
+EBITDA, and fundamental information for the international financial markets.

-Net debt increased from EUR 50.0 billion at the end of 2016 to EUR 55.2 billion.
+Net debt increased from EUR 50.0 billion at the end of 2016 to EUR 55.2 billion as of June 2017.

 - The increase was attributable to the spectrum acquisition (EUR 7.3 billion) and

 - the dividend payments – including to non-controlling interests – (EUR 1.5 billion),

 - partially offset by the positive effects from free cash flow (EUR 2.5 billion) and

 - the sale of Strato (EUR 0.6 billion) and further shares in Scout24 AG (EUR 0.3 billion).

 - Exchange rate effects of EUR 1.7 billion also had a positive effect.

 The increase in adj.
 EBITDA1 from EUR 21.4 billion at the end of 2016 to EUR 22.3 billion as of June 2017 only partially stabilized the net debt/adj.
 EBITDA ratio.